 What 'high-yield' means

 After the Great Recession, the Federal Reserve chopped interest rates to the lowest levels ever seen.
-Now, the Fed is raising rates to more normal levels, but the interest paid on savings hasn't budged much.
+More recently, the Fed has been raising rates to more normal levels, but the interest paid on savings hasn't budged much.

 This is what makes high-yield checking so appealing.
 The accounts can pay an APY, or annual percentage yield, of 1% or more.
-One credit union is currently advertising a rewards checking account offering up to 5.09% APY.
+HSBC is currently offering up to $600 with a 3% cash bonus when you open a new HSBC Premier checking account.
 That's certainly not too shabby.

 Applying for an account may seem like a no-brainer, but to reap the rewards you'll need to meet some requirements.